 - Made in Michigan, it’s the only one we have ever found

-- Space heater (to use during non-sleeping hours for safety)
+- Small space heater (to use during non-sleeping hours for safety)

 - Interesting books, playing cards, Scrabble, Jenga and stationary